 The Bangkok gangs have gone even further.
 Some rental companies steal their own rented motorcycles.
 Therefore it’s a good idea to lock the motorbike with your own secondary lock.

-Beware of any vendor who will want to sell you very cheap gold, silver or other jewelry.
+Beware of any vendor who will want to sell you very cheap duty-free gold, silver or other jewelry.
 You would take home just cheap trinkets.
+Rather check this guide to the best souvenirs to buy in Thailand and buy something real and not fake.

 8) Bird Feed Scam